 During Your Visit

 When it’s time to begin the sedation process, we’ll administer the medication and create a calm environment, then escort you to a waiting area once your child is sedated.
-After your child’s procedure, you’ll be invited to join them in recovery.
+After your child’s procedure, you will be with your child throughout their recovery.

 After Your Visit